-The gentleman below was biking up the Munras hill in Monterey, off to his saxaphone lesson–one of a multitude of trips he makes by bike.
+The gent below was biking up the Munras hill in Monterey, off to his saxaphone lesson–one of a multitude of trips he makes by bike.

 And his smiling eyes speak well for the joy that biking brings.

 Ed’s career expertise demands many working hours at the computer.
 That makes those hours with his handcycle on the bikeways a very desirable way to keep life in balance.

 Robert Kelly (below) frequently bikes from his home in Toro Park, Salinas to his son’s home in Pacific Grove.
 Below he’s on Garden Road one early afternoon, already been there and heading back.